 The Corpus of Historical Low German (CHLG) is a project to create a treebank of the Middle Low German (MLG) and Old Low German (Old Saxon) languages.
-While the Old Saxon part has already been released in the form of the HeliPaD (Walkden 2016), the MLG part is still under construction with generous funding (nearly € 400,000) from the Hercules foundation (2014-2015, grant number AUGE 13/02) and the Flemish research foundation FWO (2015-now, grant number G0F2614N).
+While the Old Saxon part was released in the form of the HeliPaD (Walkden 2016), the MLG part, built with generous funding (nearly € 400,000) from the Hercules foundation (2014-2015, grant number AUGE 13/02) and the Flemish research foundation FWO (2015-2020, grant number G0F2614N), and released in December 2020.

 Both parts of the CHLG are tagged for parts of speech and syntactically annotated (parsed).
 The HeliPaD follows the standards of the Penn Corpora of Historical English in both POS-tagging and parsing (cf. Walkden 2016).
 The MLG part of the CHLG adds syntactic annotation following, but adapting (cf. Booth et al. subm.), the Penn standards to a strategic selection of texts from the DFG-funded project Referenzkorpus Mittelniederdeutsch / Niederrheinisch (1200-1650) (ReN), with which we have been allowed to co-operate on the parts of speech and morphological tagging of a number of texts.
 Due to this collaboration, the parts of speech are tagged using the HiNTS tagset (Barteld et al. 2018).